Leonardo16AM/BR-SRK-Movement-control/README.md

 ### Pin output and input:
  - Motor1: 5
- - Motor1: 6
+ - Motor2: 6
  - HC-SR04 Echo: 22
  - HC-SR04 Trigger: 23

-#### To control it locally with the keyboard run movement_control.py else use web_app.py and it creates an app in port 5000
+##### To control it locally with the keyboard run movement_control.py else use web_app.py and it will creates a web app on port 5000

  >The motors used in the proyect are hacked servomotors